cam48eco/LifeDWH/Readme.md

 splitingfile()

 ```
-In result 33 .csv files with data were transformed into 126 separate .csv files (each file for separate variable, the filename named after variable, unified structure: three columns: "gmina_name", "date" and "value"), and stored in separated part of this repository [here](https://github.com/user/repo/blob/branch/other_file.md).
+In result 33 files with data were transformed into 126 separate csv files (each file for separate variable, the filename named after variable, unified structure: three columns: "gmina_name", "date" and "value"), and stored in separated part of this repository [here](https://github.com/cam48eco/LifeDWH/tree/main/data/observationssplit).
+The process will be repeates every time when at least one from the initial 33 files with data will change.

 #### 2.1.2.
 Creation and initial feed of OLTP database for storing 'transactional' data